vanhoefm/macstealer/README.md

 ## 6.3.
 Client isolation tests (Ethernet layer)

-Exploiting the MAC address stealing vulnerability only makes sense if client isolation is enabled or when techniques such as ARP inspection is used to prevent clients from attacking each other.
+Exploiting the MAC address stealing vulnerability only makes sense if client isolation is enabled or when techniques such as ARP inspection are used to prevent clients from attacking each other.
 Otherwise, an adversary can use easier attacks such as [ARP poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to intercept traffic.
 To test whether client isolation is enabled, or whether ARP inspection is used by the network, you can use the following commands: